 Financial instruments consisting of cash and cash equivalents, net receivables, notes payable, and accounts payable are carried at cost, which approximates fair value as a result of the short-term nature of the instruments.
-The amortized cost and estimated fair values of investments at April 2, 2016 and December 31, 2015 are presented in Note 2 to the Condensed Consolidated Financial Statements.
+The amortized cost and estimated fair values of investments at July 2, 2016 and December 31, 2015 are presented in Note 2 to the Condensed Consolidated Financial Statements.
 The fair value of long-term debt is estimated by comparing interest rates for debt with similar terms and maturities.
-As Seaboard's debt was issued during late 2015 and is variable-rate, carrying amount approximates fair value.
-If Seaboard's debt was measured at fair value on its Condensed Consolidated Balance Sheets, it would have been classified as level 2 in the fair value hierarchy.
+As Seaboard's long-term debt is variable-rate, its carrying amount approximates fair value.
+If Seaboard's long-term debt was measured at fair value on its Condensed Consolidated Balance Sheets, it would have been classified as level 2 in the fair value hierarchy.